 The procedure of HTN+QMC consists of two steps.

-\begin{enumerate} \item HTN+VQE: Perform VQE by minimizing $\bra{\psi_{HTN}} H \ket{\psi_{HTN}}$ to obtain the reference wave function $\ket{\xi}=\ket{\psi_{HTN}}$. \item HTN+QMC: Perform QC-QMC by using the obtained reference wave function $\ket{\psi_{HTN}}$; that is, the quantum computer is used to compute $E_{mix}$ to accurately estimate the ground state energy. \end{enumerate} Here, we will denote HTN+VQE when only the first step is mentioned.
+\begin{enumerate} \item Perform VQE by minimizing $\bra{\psi_\mathrm{HTN}} H \ket{\psi_\mathrm{HTN}}$ to obtain trial wave function $\ket{\xi}=\ket{\psi_\mathrm{HTN}}$. \item Perform QC-QMC by using the obtained trial wave function $\ket{\psi_\mathrm{HTN}}$; the quantum computer is used to compute $E_\mathrm{proj}$ to accurately estimate the ground state energy. \end{enumerate} Here, we will denote HTN+VQE when only the first step is mentioned.
 HTN+QMC can be performed for $nk$-qubit system by using only $\order{\mathrm{max}(n, k)}$ qubits except for ancilla qubits.
-Specifically, if $k=n$, an $\order{n^2}$-qubit reference wave function is prepared by only an $\order{n}$-qubit circuit.
-In both steps, the Hamiltonian and mixed energy can be evaluated through the calculation of $T$ in Eq.~(\ref{Eq: ExpectationNonHermitian1}).
+The Hamiltonian and projected energy can be evaluated in both steps by calculating $T$ in Eq.~(\ref{Eq: ExpectationNonHermitian1_re}).

-In the first step, by expressing the index $b$ in Eq.~(\ref{Eq: Hamiltonian}) by the two indices $m$ and $r$, we can rewrite $H$ and its expectation value as
+In the first step, by splitting index $b$ in Eq.~(\ref{Eq: Hamiltonian}) into indices $m$ and $r$, we can rewrite $H$ and its expectation value as

 and